 The TCC also includes an additional squeeze-out right (applicable to public and private companies alike) in article 208, pursuant to which a controlling entity (ie, the right may not be used by individual shareholders) holding at least 90 per cent of the shares or voting rights in another company may be able to squeeze out the minority, through a court proceeding, if the minority is 'preventing the operation of the company, acting against the principle of good faith, creating discernible hardship or acting recklessly'.
 If the company's shares are listed on a stock exchange the applicable purchase price will be the prevailing trading price.
-However, if the shares are not traded on an exchange or if the trading price is not fair, the purchase price will be their true value or a price calculated under a generally accepted method (ie, the same calculation method as applies to the minority exit right under TCC article 202 described in question 7).
+If the shares are not traded on an exchange or if the trading price is not fair, the purchase price will be their true value or a price calculated under a generally accepted method (ie, the same calculation method as applies to the minority exit right under TCC article 202 described in question 7).

-15 Cross-border transactions
+Cross-border transactions

-How are cross-border transactions structured?
+15 How are cross-border transactions structured?
 Do specific laws and regulations apply to cross-border transactions?

 Cross-border transactions are normally structured through direct acquisitions by an operating entity of the acquirer or through a newly formed special purpose vehicle (SPV).
-SPVs are most often established in taxefficient and well-regulated jurisdictions such as the Netherlands and Luxembourg, and less often in Turkey.
+SPVs are most often established in tax-efficient and well-regulated jurisdictions such as the Netherlands and Luxembourg, and less often in Turkey.
+Some investments also employ a second SPV formed in Turkey to sit between the foreign SPV and the target company.
 In some cases, significant shareholders may together move their shareholding structure up to the SPV level for tax reasons or concerns surrounding the enforceability under Turkish law of certain provisions in their shareholders' agreements.